MangoBoost/docs/docs_llmboost/docs_inference/overview/index.md

 id: index
 title: Inference Overview
 sidebar_position: 0
-slug: /
+slug: /inference
 ---

-# LLMBoost Inference
+# LLMBoost Inference Overview

 Welcome to the LLMBoost Inference documentation.
 This section covers everything you need to deploy and run AI models with unprecedented performance and flexibility.